apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/persistent-cache.md

     ./cache

-In this case, the data is stored in the directory "cache", relative to the current working directory.
+In this case, the data is stored in the directory "cache", relative to the `repository.home` directory.
+If no repository home directory is configured, the directory is relative to the current working directory.
+Oak versions prior to 1.6 always resolve to the current working directory and ignore the `repository.home` configuration.
 By default, there are at most two files (two generations) with the name "cache-x.data", where x is an incrementing number (0, 1,...).
 A file is at most 1 GB by default.